luciodj/Heartbeat/README.md

 # Heartbeat

-This is a test project to evaluate using CIPs to generate automatically a Heartbeat.
+This is a test project to demonstrate using Core Independent Peripherals (CIP) to generate automatically a Heartbeat (LED smooth Pulsing at 0.5Hz ).

-* Device: PIC16F1509
+* Device: PIC16F1509 (any other PIC16F1 featuring NCO and CLC)
-* Board: PICDEM Low Pin Count
+* Board: PICDEM® Low Pin Count or [Simplicity](https://github.com/luciodj/Simplicity)
-* Debugger: PICkit 3
+* Debugger: PICkit® 3

 ## The Basic Idea
 * Use TMR2 + PWM1 to generate a square wave (50% duty cycle).